KrauseFx/krausefx.com/_posts/2025-02-22-how-we-used-llms-to-help-us-find-the-perfect-piece-of-land-for-our-future-home.md

 Since we currently live in Vienna, but are looking for a lot around 45mins away by car, it'd have been impossible to schedule a separate appointment for each lot.
 Even if we were to stack them together, it'd be a stressful hassle.

 Also, a good majority of the lots we wanted to visit were in villages we've never been to before.
-Hence, just visiting the village may already be enough to potentially already rule out the lot.
+So just visiting the village may already be enough to potentially already rule out the lot.

 Often, as soon as you arrive at the lot, you'll immediately notice a major drawback—like a distant highway that's still audible, a large power line, a busy road, or a steep slope.

-Hence if you book an appointment with the real estate agent, you and the agent will have to spend the time driving there, just for you to immediately rule it out a few seconds into the visit.
+Hence, if we booked an appointment with the real estate agent, we and the agent would have had to spend the time driving there, just for you to immediately rule it out a few seconds into the visit.
 Also, the information you get from the agent is usually more limited when it comes to empty lots compared to houses or condos.

 ## The solution